 When you discuss your case with one of the experienced attorneys at the Simmrin Law Group, we can assess the details of your charge and begin to form a clearer understanding of what your defense should entail.

-At the Simmrin Law Group, our Los Angeles theft crimes lawyers are available to discuss the specifics of your case in a FREE consultation.
+At the Simmrin Law Group, our Los Angeles theft crimes attorneys are available to discuss the specifics of your case through a consultation.
 To get in touch with us, fill out the form to the right of this page or call us today.
+We’re here and ready to help.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form